-2.)
-Define Competency Requirements
+Step Two: Define Competency Requirements

 An important step in creating a competency framework is collecting data about each job type within your organization.
 By surveying employees and management alike, you’re able to determine each employee’s comfort level or proficiency within their position, better understand what kind of skills are needed as well as what current skills gaps exist.

-3.)
-Choose a Foundation
+Step Three: Choose a Foundation

-The most comprehensive way to implement a competency framework is by using competency management software.
+The most comprehensive way to implement a new framework is by using competency management software.
 Competency management software makes it easy for leaders throughout the company to collaborate on customizing the process.
 While many organizations have similar competencies and similar types of employees, there tend to be at least a few differences from company to company.
-How common or atypical your company’s competencies and the tasks required of your employees are will determine the foundation on which you build your organization’s competency framework.
+How common or atypical your company’s competencies and the tasks required of your employees are will determine the foundation on which you build your organization’s new framework.

-Use a pre-set list
+Use a Pre-set List

 If your organization’s job types and competencies match those of other organizations, using a pre-set list as a basis and expanding upon the framework as you go could be your solution.
 If pre-existing lists truly identify the competencies required of each position within your company, this is a cost-effective solution

-Customize a pre-set list
+Customize a Pre-set List